emad-elsaid/emad-elsaid.github.io/Home.md

 The following are projects I'm involved in right now or in operation without development:

-* Mau : a convention for building P2P Web 2 applications
+* Mau: a convention for building P2P Web 2 applications
-* Who is popular today ? : a project that collects news and people pages from wikipedia and cross link them together.
+* Who is popular today? : a project that collects news and people pages from Wikipedia and cross-links them together.
-* Xlog : Personal knowledgebase server and it's what generates this blog
+* Xlog: Personal knowledgebase server and it's what generates this blog
 * [Golang Debugger](https://github.com/emad-elsaid/debugger) : a GUI interface for Delve #go debugger
-* [Library](https://github.com/emad-elsaid/library) : a simpler solution than Goodreads to manage [my books](https://library.emadelsaid.com/users/0c731704-073d-4433-b38b-1dc912f7046c)
+* [Library](https://github.com/emad-elsaid/library): a simpler solution than Goodreads to manage [my books](https://library.emadelsaid.com/users/0c731704-073d-4433-b38b-1dc912f7046c)
-* [Live](https://github.com/emad-elsaid/live) : a program that gets live streams from youtube channels.
+* [Live](https://github.com/emad-elsaid/live): a program that gets live streams from youtube channels.
 * [Linux Man Pages](https://man.emadelsaid.com/): The quest to collect all software man pages
-* [Rubik's Cube timer](/timer) : A timer to generate permutations of rubik's cube and timer.
+* [Rubik's Cube timer](/timer): A timer to generate permutations of Rubik's cube and timer.
-* [Ruby Functions](https://www.rubyfunctions.com/) : Open source community for posting Ruby functions snippets
+* [Ruby Functions](https://www.rubyfunctions.com/): Open source community for posting Ruby functions snippets

 # :white_check_mark: Workflows and Checklists
 - CodeReview